jjdii/boilerplate-serverless-api/README.md

 3) Create a new user in AWS IAM with `AdministratorAccess`.
 Save the access keys provided.

 4) *If connecting to other AWS services*: Create a new security group for your Lambda functions.
-Attach this group as an inbound rule on the security groups of any other services you'd like to connect to (RDS, S3, EC2, etc).
+Attach this group as an inbound rule on the security groups of any other services you'd like to connect to: RDS, S3, EC2, etc.

 5) Run the setup script to establish your environment.
 It will ask for your access keys.
 ```